Methods & Materials

 I was born into an artistic family and learned watercolors from my mother.
 She adored nature and God and this took hold in me as a child.
 I loved birds in particular, which became the subjects of my first paintings.

 Creation was all beauty and magic for me these first years.
-Later, I began to explore Eastern and Native American practices.
-I became inspired to paint the human form as energy in transition- to suggest an expanded awareness beyond the physical.
+Later on I was opened to religion and spirituality, and became inspired to paint the human form as energy in transition- to suggest an expanded awareness beyond the physical.

-In both style and substance my instincts evolve from the traditions of religious art, combining realist and visionary conceptions of nature and people, I hope to provoke the memory of the spiritual connection in ourselves and with the world.
+In both style and substance my instincts evolve from the traditions of religious art, combining realist and visionary conceptions of nature and people.
+My desire is to provoke the memory of the ancestral connection in ourselves with the world.

 Methods and materials

-To develop my ideas, I use my imagination and memories, photo references, and sketching from nature .
-During this process, I work with various dry media, watercolor, and painting software.
+I develop ideas with my imagination and memories, photo references, and sketching from nature.
+During this process, I use various drawing mediums, watercolor, and painting software.

 My painting techniques involve both careful planning and spontaneity.
 I methodically build up form through layering- but also cover or partially remove previously painted areas to promote the chance effect and generate unforeseen forms.